smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 #### Updating video streaming capabilites during ignition cycle

-SDL Core 7.1 adds the ability to update video streaming capabilities during the ignition cycle.
-This will allow uses cases which require dynamic resolution switching (Picture-in-Picture, preview, split screen, etc.)
+SDL Core 7.1 adds the ability for an application to update its video streaming capabilities during the ignition cycle.
+This will allow SDL to handle uses cases which require dynamic resolution switching (Picture-in-Picture, preview, split screen, etc.)

-- Added new parameter `additionalVideoStreamingCapabilites` to the `VideoStreamingCapabilitity` struct.
+- Added new parameter `additionalVideoStreamingCapabilities` to the `VideoStreamingCapability` struct.

 ```xml
 <struct name="VideoStreamingCapability" since="4.5">